 Statistics show that only 1 in 10 U.S. babies born today have the important B. infantis strain.
 To reverse this trend, a team of doctors and scientists found a way to repopulate the infant gut with good bacteria by way of a once-daily baby probiotic Evivo.
 It’s so easy to mix quickly and my sweet girl has no issues taking hers daily.
 Evivo is clinically proven to restore B. infantis to baby’s gut while reducing the potentially harmful bacteria linked to colic, eczema, allergies, diabetes, and obesity by 80%.
 It’s important to me to give her all the support early on for a healthy, long life, and Evivo is definitely helping me do that.

-So there’s my full list of things to know about giving birth.
+So there’s my full list of things to know about giving birth, from my experience, of course.
 Even though there are painful and embarrassing moments, the moment that baby is in your arms nothing else matters.
 The long months of pregnancy and childbirth melt away and everything is right in the world with the new little life who knows your voice, knows your heartbeat and has been waiting to meet you.
 It’s funny how you forget about all these things so quickly, and you are filled with endless love for the life you created.
 If you haven’t already, subscribe to my blog so you don’t miss a thing, and here’s a handy pin so you can save this for later!